-- As of the close of the current fiscal year, the total of liabilities and deferred inflows exceeded assets and deferred outflows by \$(18,738,695) (i.e., net position), a change of \$(3,252,095) in comparison to the prior fiscal year. - As of the close of the current fiscal year, governmental funds reported combined ending fund balances of \$10,012,757, a change of \$138,742 in comparison to the prior fiscal year. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$2,816,263, a change of \$37,278 in comparison to the prior fiscal year.
+- As of the close of the current fiscal year, net position in governmental activities was \$(23,561,218), a change of \$(4,822,523) in comparison to the prior fiscal year, as further discussed in the next section. - As of the close of the current fiscal year, governmental funds reported combined ending fund balances of \$10,696,358, a change of \$683,601 in comparison to the prior fiscal year. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$3,666,179, a change of \$849,916 in comparison to the prior fiscal year. - In April 2020, the County applied for and received approximately \$90 million pursuant to the Coronavirus Aid, Relief, and Economic Security ("CARES") Act, money designated specifically for state and local governments to be expended for allowable purposes related to COVID-19.
+These funds are available through an application process designed to allow cities and towns within Plymouth County to apply for reimbursement for necessary Coronavirus-related expenditures that meet the CARES Act requirements in a manner consistent with federal guidelines.